alexalexalex101/spellcrawler/README.md

 Scan your website for misspelled words and generate an HTML report.

-Docker is required to run this crawler.
+Docker must be installed and open in order to run.
 Rebuild after each run.

 For ease of use, move project folder to the user's folder.